What is a Bed Bug?

 Many hotels use insect extermination services, which can often be shown by the presence of white bug powder.

-Bed Bug Myths
+Myths

-However, a home that is messier or has more clutter will provide bed bugs with more possible locations to hide and procreate.
+However, a home that is messier or has more clutter will provide these bugs with more possible locations to hide and procreate.
 For this reason, treating an infestation can be more difficult and can make an existing condition seem more severe.

 Bat Bug Bites

-Bug Bites Similar to Bed Bug Bites
+Bug Bites Similar to These Bites

 Mites